kyrose/kemmer/README.md

 The shared journal/wiki/archive of @kyrose and @taffyhound 💞

 ## TODO
-- [ ] README file for every fold.
+- [ ] README file for every folder.
 Acts as index